 An Environmental Monitoring (EM) plan for a new isolator/RABS will provide the assurance via routine monitoring that the planning you did to control contamination from the incoming materials, process and operators is working.
 For EM to work optimally, ideal sample point placement for particle counters and microbial monitors is necessary.
-The best way to ensure that your strategy is effectively put into action is to implement it into the design phase of the fill machine using QbD principles.
+The best way to ensure that your strategy is effectively put into action is to implement it into the design phase of the fill machine using Quality by Design (QbD) principles.

 Below are the various elements of a robust EM strategy for your aseptic filling operations.
 It will help to keep your process in control, and alert you before it goes out of control, even in the most unexpected of circumstances.

-Environmental Monitoring considerations for fill lines designed without QbD:
+Environmental Monitoring considerations for fill lines designed without Quality by Design (QbD):